Ellestial/100-days-of-code/r1-log.md

   * It is not supported in Firefox Developer Edition or in Vivaldi.
 I had to switch to chrome.

 I am confident I will get this finished and understood fully tomorrow.

+## Day 59: May 5th, 2019

+**Today's Progress**: Finished day 20 challenge.

+**Thoughts**: Trying to comprehend how Wes Bos used map to create the full transcript for each spoken sentence.
+Hoping to come back at that portion with a fresh mind tomorrow.